mspencersmith/Competitive_Pricing_Analysis/README.md

 # Self-Catering Accommodation Analysis

 In this project I gathered and analysed pricing data for over 950 properties in Newquay, Cornwall across 3 websites throughout 2021.
+The target audience for this analysis is families and small groups looking for affordable accommodation.

 ## Technologies
 ### Python